passionista/master_thesis_kuleuven2023/README.md

 # Project Structure
 The project is organized into the following files:

+`geocoding.ipynb:` This Jupyter Notebook contains the geocoding to retrieve the longitude/latitude of every address.
+`EDA_(temporal,_duration,_map).ipynb:` This Jupyter Notebook includes the temporal, and geospatial exploratory data analysis performed on the dataset.
 `collaborative_filtering.ipynb:` This Jupyter Notebook contains the implementation of the collaborative filtering recommender.
 `content-based_filtering.ipynb:` This Jupyter Notebook contains the implementation of the content-based filtering recommender.
 `hybrid_filtering.ipynb:` This Jupyter Notebook contains the implementation of the hybrid filtering recommender.
-`EDA_(temporal,_duration,_map).ipynb:` This Jupyter Notebook includes the temporal, and geospatial exploratory data analysis performed on the dataset.

 # Acknowledgements
 We would like to acknowledge the support and guidance provided by our thesis advisor and the Leuven Public Library staff during the development of this project.